 Life Insurance Riders

-Life insurance riders, such as accelerated benefit riders, family riders and accidental death riders are amendments to a life insurance policy to make it better fit your needs.
-Attaching a life insurance rider to your policy typically increases your monthly premiums.
+Life insurance riders — such as accelerated benefit riders, family riders and accidental death riders — are add-ons for most life insurance policies to fit your specific needs.
+Attaching a life insurance rider to your policy typically increases your monthly premiums, but there are some companies that offer riders for free.
+One rider will likely benefit you better than another.
+Learn how to determine which rider you need, along with its cost efficiency.

 What Is a Life Insurance Rider?